Your landlord has extra legal responsibilities if the house or flat you share with other tenants is a house in multiple occupation (HMO).

 - three or more unrelated people live there as at least 2 separate households – for example, 3 single people with their own rooms, or 2 couples each sharing a room

-- the people living there share basic amenities – for example, a kitchen and/or bathroom
+- the 3 or more people living there share basic amenities, such as a kitchen or bathroom

-- a shared house or flat, where the sharers are not members of the same family
+- shared house or flat, where the sharers are not members of the same family

-- a bed-and-breakfast hotel that is not just for holidays
+- bed-and-breakfast hotel that is not just for holidays

 - shared accommodation for students – although many halls of residence and other types of student accommodation owned by educational establishments are not classed as HMOs